1986 Spanish Grand Prix

 1997 Argentine Grand Prix

-Jacques Villeneuve held off Eddie Irvine to win F1’s 600th championship race after Michael Schumacher crashed out at the first corner after colliding with Rubens Barrichello’s Stewart.
-In his third race, Ralf Schumacher took his first career podium for Jordan which at the time made him the youngest driver to finish on the podium - albeit after crashing into teammate Giancarlo Fisichella, denying the team the chance at getting a double podium.
-One unlucky driver was Olivier Panis in the Prost - he was hounding Villeneuve for the lead in the early stages until his chances were ended by electrical issues.
+Jacques Villeneuve held off Eddie Irvine to win F1’s 600th championship race after Michael Schumacher crashed out at the first corner following a collision with Rubens Barrichello’s Stewart.
+In his third race, Ralf Schumacher took his first career podium for Jordan which at the time made him the youngest driver to finish on the podium.
+However, on his way there he’d managed to collide with teammate Giancarlo Fisichella, causing the Italian’s retirement and costing the team a chance at having both cars on the rostrum.
+Another unlucky driver was Olivier Panis in the Prost – he was hounding Villeneuve for the lead in the early stages until his chances were ended by electrical issues.

 Andre Testut (born 1926) attempted to qualify for the Monaco GP in 1958 but didn’t make the 16-car grid.
 He came back the following year but his Maserati 250F was now well out of date and he ended up 20 seconds slower than the pole time and almost 15 seconds off even making the grid.